zappymussel380/binance-pnl-report/README.md

 1. Unix timestamp, including milliseconds.
 This timestamp must match the timestamp of the transaction to which you want to attach this extra information.
+2. Human-readable timestamp.
+Not used by the tool, for human debugging only.
-2. The type of the extra information, see [ExtraInfoType](src/main/java/no/strazdins/data/ExtraInfoType.java)
+3. The type of the extra information, see [ExtraInfoType](src/main/java/no/strazdins/data/ExtraInfoType.java)
+4. The asset in question.
+For example, "NOK" or "LTC".
-3. The value of the transaction.
+5. The value of the transaction.
 The meaning of it depends on the extra info type.
 For example, a price at which the currency was purchased (in USDT).

 Note: you can run the report generator tool, and it will tell you what kind of extra information it